All of my novels, Forsaken, Forgiven and Forgotten have been reviewed by professional reveiwers. Below are the review received, starting with

 force his beliefs or findings on the readers, but instead invites them to consider the possibilities of alien life -- and answer the 'big' questions themselves.

-After publishing Forsaken, I started a blog to explore some of the issue that might go into forming the foundation of the sequel.
+After publishing Forsaken, I started a blog to explore some of the issue that might go into forming the foundation of the sequels.
 In it I will be discussing such things as the formation of

 religion, alien environments, alien cultures and characters that could impact the story.